GGEMS/ggems/docs/Sphinx/v1.0/source/examples_and_tools.rst

   -h/--help           Printing help into the screen -d/--device         Setting OpenCL id

-First, a phantom build with 'generate_phantom.py' is loaded
+The water box phantom is loaded:

 .. code-block:: python